JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Experimental File Format
 ========================
 There is a way of reading in experimental or calculated permittivities and calculating the infrared optical behaviour of the material.
-The uses the *experimental* file format which by default is assumed to be associated with files with *.exp* extension.
+This uses the *experimental* file format which by default is assumed to be associated with files with *.exp* extension.
-There are some significant limitations in providing the information in this manner.
-Specifically, as there is no Dynamical Matrix the normal modes are not known, so they will not be visible in the *Viewer tab*.
-There may be little information about specific modes for the *Settings tab*.
+The available GUI features depend on the data supplied.
+Dielectric models support optical spectra; the additional vibrational blocks described below supply normal modes and Raman tensors for analysis, visualisation and Raman calculations.
+Select *Experiment* in the Main Tab or use ``pdgui experiment material.exp``.

 The general format of an experimental file is best shown by an example;::